 Be sure to check the Put-in-Bay calendar of events before you plan your trip.
 Some events are not as family friendly as others.
 Or, you might find an event you don’t want to miss.

-We drove from Kings Island in the Cincinnati area to Put-in-Bay (about 4.5 hours) and spent the night on the island before our day of adventure.
+We drove from Kings Island in the Cincinnati area to Put-in-Bay (about 4.5 hours) and spent the night on the island before exploring the island.
 If you want to spend the night, make sure you get to the ferry early enough.
 If you’re taking your car, that’s really important as the wait can be long.